radcamp/radcamp.github.io/Brisbane2025/setup.md

 conda install -c conda-forge -c bioconda numpy=1.26.4 ipyrad fastqc scikit-learn toytree raxml -y
 ```

-**ALSO IMPORTANT:** This is the last **setup** command that is necessary for
+**Notebook kernel installation - IMPORTANT:** This is the last **setup** command
-accessing the conda environment with these packages inside jupyter notebooks
+that is necessary for accessing the conda environment with these packages inside
-(which we will use extensively later in the course).
+jupyter notebooks (which we will use extensively later in the course).
 ```
 python -m ipykernel install --user --name=base
 ```